 Breast cancers that are HER2+ have too many HER2 receptors.
 Pertuzumab targets these receptors and blocks them, which can lead to the cancer cells' death.
 Trastuzumab also targets HER2 receptors, but pertuzumab and trastuzumab work on different parts of this receptor.
 Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in multiple ways.1

 The most common side effects of Phesgo, depending on the specific form of breast cancer being treated, include:1

 - Low white blood cell levels

 - Numbness, tingling, or pain in the hands and feet (peripheral neuropathy)

-Phesgo may also cause infusion-related reactions.
-Signs include:1
+Phesgo may also cause injection-related reactions.
+Signs may include:1

 - Nausea, vomiting

 Phesgo has a boxed warning, the strictest warning from the U.S. Food and Drug Administration (FDA).
 This is because it may cause severe side effects, including:1,2